 In order to allow free movement within the Schengen Area, the Schengen countries adopted a number of common rules, which have resulted in:

-Citizens of Georgia with biometric passports now can...
+Citizens of Ukraine with a biometric passport will...

 This form can be filled in by hand or by typing into it.
 Don’t forget to sign it.
 Your signature has to be the same as the one in your passport.